HomeArticle

 At least for TCL, the answer is no.

 Because, Mini LED outperforms OLED in terms of technical ceiling, cost control, and even overall size performance.
-The only drawback is that it takes five or ten years to produce a product that meets all the theoretical ceilings.
+The only drawback is that it takes five or ten years to produce a product that meets all the theoretical limits.
 There is no one to follow and no shortcuts.
 TCL has to lead the industrial chain to explore from scratch.

 To some extent, this is an exploration in the uncharted territory and a technological long - march.